filamentgroup/Southstreet/README.md

 ## Grunticon

-Grunticon is a grunt-based tool to make it easy to use SVG graphics with fallbacks for older browsers.
+[Grunticon](https://github.com/filamentgroup/grunticon) is a [Grunt](http://gruntjs.com/)-based tool to make it easy to use SVG graphics with fallbacks for older browsers.
 We run Grunticon alongside our other build-time tasks to create CSS files that include our icons, which we then load asynchronously using Grunticon’s generated loader script, or by using our own scripts like `loadCSS`.

 # Secondary Enhancement JavaScript Files